-* Weak coal price, mine delay and debt burden hit Whitehaven shares
+* Weak coal price, mine delay and debt burden hit Whitehaven

 * Court ruling on Maules Creek project due in December